Etch Media — Staff Tracking & Performance

 Insight: 18 staff clock in early (before 9:00)—sign of engagement.
 24 on-time, 3 late.
 No staff are more than 10 min late.
 Overall punctuality is strong.
 Monitor the 3 late staff for patterns.

-Posture & Behavior Analysis
+Behavior & Phone Analysis

 +3.2%vs last week